-Dedicated Employee Resource Group (ERG) to Empower Hispanic Coworkers
+Dedicated Employee Resource Group to Empower Hispanic Coworkers

-The Juntos employee resource group (ERG) at Cigna aims to provide our Hispanic/Latinx employees with opportunities for growth, learning, and development, and to build meaningful connections with our colleagues, clients, and the many communities we serve.
+The Juntos employee resource group (ERG) at Cigna provides Hispanic employees with opportunities for growth, learning, and development, and to build meaningful connections with colleagues, clients, and the many communities we serve.

-The group does this through a number of different programs such as the “Juntos 411” series of short videos, which are intended to educate and share information about the Hispanic/Latinx culture.
-Juntos also puts on career development events such as “Do’s and Don’ts of Networking,” “Latino Leadership” and “Ace Your Interview,” which aim to raise Hispanic employee knowledge and awareness of their own goals, strengths and values, to then identify how one can pursue activities both within and outside of Cigna.
+The group does this through a number of programs, such as the “Juntos 411” series of short videos, which are intended to educate and share information about the Hispanic culture.
+Juntos also puts on career development events such as “Do’s and Don’ts of Networking,” “Latino Leadership,” and “Ace Your Interview,” which aim to raise employee knowledge and awareness of their goals, strengths and values and to identify how they can pursue activities within Cigna and externally.

-Juntos also works closely with Cigna's talent acquisition team to help increase the Hispanic/Latinx pipeline within our organization, and the “Inclusive Conversation Series” that the ERG puts on in partnership with Cigna's DEI team not only supports the Hispanic community, but also helps build empathy and allyship among non-Hispanic employees.
+In addition to community outreach and volunteerism, Juntos works closely with Cigna's talent acquisition team to help increase the Hispanic pipeline within our organization.
+The “Inclusive Conversation Series” that the ERG puts on in partnership with Cigna's Diversity, Equity, and Inclusion (DEI) teamsupports the Hispanic community while helping build empathy and allyship among non-Hispanic employees.
 Watch the video below to learn more about Cigna's Juntos ERG.

 Data to Improve Health Care Outcomes for Hispanic Communities

 At Cigna, we have found that although our work in the data and analytics space cannot change a diagnosis, it can help change patient outcomes.
-We have been leaning on data to help us better undertsand and alleviate health disparities.
-Case in point: Through the analysis of preventive screening data, Cigna was able to identify a disparity in colon cancer screening for Hispanic/Latinx customers in several markets.
-Based on this insight, we launched an initiative to promote participation among Hispanic/Latinx customers in Cigna's National Colon Cancer Screening Program.
+We have been leaning on data to help us better understand and alleviate health disparities.
+Case in point: Through the analysis of preventive screening data, Cigna was able to identify a disparity in colon cancer screening for Hispanic customers.
+Based on this insight, we launched a national initiative to promote participation among Hispanic customers.

-Additionally, in 2019, Cigna piloted a multichannel campaign to improve breast cancer screening rates among Latina women in California and Latina and Black women in Texas.
-The campaign was two-fold: First, we created and promoted content to drive awareness of the importance of annual checkups with reminders to schedule one.
+Additionally, Cigna piloted a multichannel campaign to improve breast cancer screening rates among Hispanic women in California and Hispanic and Black women in Texas.
+The campaign was twofold: First, we created and promoted content to drive awareness of the importance of annual checkups and offer reminders to schedule one.
 Then, we did a targeted follow up with a personalized call to action to get screened and educated about breast cancer.
 The campaign saw a 15% response rate for breast cancer screenings among those who received both communications.

 More Work to Do

-Cigna’s inclusive culture allows us to look at problems differently, and makes Cigna a more innovative and stronger partner for our clients and customers.
-We are proud of the work we’ve done to foster diversity, equity, and inclusion for our Hispanic coworkers and the Hispanic/Latinx community as a whole, but we also recognize that there is still work to be done.
-We will continue to partner with organizations, influencers, our Juntos ERG, and others, to advance the DEI dialog and make Cigna – and the world – a better place for all.
+Cigna’s inclusive culture allows us to look at problems differently and makes Cigna a more innovative and stronger partner for our clients and customers.
+We are proud of the work we’ve done to foster diversity, equity, and inclusion for our Hispanic coworkers and the Hispanic community as a whole, but we also recognize that work remains.
+We will continue to partner with organizations, influencers, our Juntos ERG, and others to advance the DEI dialog and make Cigna – and the world – a better place for all.